junuxyz/junuxyz.github.io/content/posts/fluent-python-cheat-sheet.md

 One thing that was hard for me while reading this book was that it was too dense to just understand and skip.
 I needed to type in the code, but even that wasn't enough.
 I figured this is a dictionary-like book that is hard to read repeatedly, so I decided to write a much more compact, digestable, and straightforward course note that works as a cheat sheet but also keeps the context as much as possible.

+_Note: This is not designed to be a replacement of the book, but for a handy review note or cheat sheet used daily._

 Let's start.

 ## Part 2.
 Data Structures